Contents

 If a company holds investments, category 15, which focuses on investments, can be very significant, often exceeding Scope 1 and 2 emissions.
 For instance, operational emissions (Scope 1 and 2) of a bank are much smaller than the mortgage-related emissions categorised under Scope 3 category 15.

-Besides the GHG Protocol, there are other specific standards and guidelines for different industries, such as the PCAF for finance, and sector-specific guidance from various industry bodies.
-Learn about disclosing financed emissions inline with PCAF for the insurance industry.
+Besides the GHG Protocol, there are other specific standards and guidelines for different industries, such as the the Partnership for Carbon Accounting Financials (PCAF) for finance, and sector-specific guidance from various industry bodies.

 Reporting Scope 3 Emissions – Transparency is Key